How to Become a Licensed Counselor in New Mexico

 The ATCBE consists of 200 multiple-choice questions, of which 30 questions are experimental questions that are not scored.
 You will receive your score within 8 weeks of examination.
 More information is available at the Art Therapy Credentials Board website.

 Note: For more information on how to become a counselor in the state of New Mexico, please visit the New Counseling and Therapy Practice Board.

 Counseling Career Outlook in New Mexico

-According to EducationNews.org, between 2006 and 2010 professional counselors in New Mexico realized a 22% increase in salaries.
-Salaries ranged from $29,172 per year to $71,644.
-While the data collected by the Bureau of Labor Statistics show an average income of between $35,000-$48,000 per year for professional counselors in New Mexico.
-Depending on their area of focus, additional training, and location counselors may experience 50% more or less than the average compensation.
+Data collected by the Bureau of Labor Statistics shows that substance abuse, behavioral disorder, and mental health counselors in New Mexico earn an average salary of $62,610.
+Depending on their area of focus, additional training, and location counselors may earn more or less than the average compensation.
+For instance, the top 10% of counselors in the state earn upwards of $82,590.
 It is important to keep in mind that different agencies, employers, or private practitioners and current insurance reimbursement rates all influence specific salaries offered to individual counselors.

 Schools with Degree Programs Accepting Students from New Mexico